The Code: An Analytical Approach

 'Enjoyable class!
 I enjoyed the interaction between the other participants!
 Thanks!!'

-David Hylan holds a Master of Science degree in Deaf Education from Lamar University.
-He is a doctoral candidate, completing his terminal degree at LSU-Shreveport in the Doctor of Leadership Studies (Nonprofit) program.
-He has been the executive director of the Betty and Leonard Phillips Deaf Action Center for the past 30 years.
-He has provided over 39 years of professional services as an interpreter and mentor.
+David W. Hylan, Jr., Ed.D., CI/CT, LA Level V holds a doctoral degree from the Louisiana State University – Shreveport in Leadership Studies and a Master of Science degree in Deaf Education from Lamar University.
+He has been the executive director of the Betty and Leonard Phillips Deaf Action Center for the past 31 years.
+He has provided over 40 years of professional services as an interpreter and mentor.
 David is one of the founding members of the Louisiana Coalition of Service Providers and People Acting for Change and Equality (PACE).
 David has provided interpreting services on the college level, medical, legal, and governmental situations.
 He serves as an RID Local Test Administrator.
 He is a member of the Registry of Interpreters for the Deaf, the Louisiana Registry of Interpreters for the Deaf, and the Louisiana Association of the Deaf and International Leadership Association.
 He has conducted workshops on the national, state, and local level in the areas of sign language interpreter training, leadership and interpreting ethics, and American Sign Language training.

 Approved by RID for CEUs.